 You may find that a solar panel kit may meet your needs.
 Continue reading this page, and compare your options.
-Fortunately, many dealers offer solar kits so you may find one right for you.
+Fortunately, there are many different solar kits so you may find one right for you.

 Pros & Cons of Solar Power Kits

-The average cost of home solar systems is about $30,000.
-Of that amount, design and installation labor costs make up about ten percent of the total bill.
+The average cost of home solar systems is about $18,000.
+Of that amount, design and installation labor costs make up about 10 percent of the total bill.
 A do-it-yourself kit might help you avoid those costs — but beware of possible pitfalls and explore the pros and cons of solar kits.

 As mentioned above, about $1 out of every $10 spent on a home solar system goes to design and installation costs.
 If you’re handy with tools and can calculate how much energy your system needs to produce, designing and installing a solar system might be a smart choice.Satisfaction of DIY installation